pfeerick/edgetx/EdgeTX-Installation-Guide.md

 As of 28.June.2021

 _Note: Before you update to EdgeTX, it is highly recommended that you **backup your current firmware and SD card contents in case you need to roll back** to your previous version for some reason.
 Additionally, **you will need your MODEL, RADIO folders if you want to convert your existing models** created in OpenTX to work with EdgeTX.
-Also, if you have added custom sounds, model images widgets or Lua scripts to your radio, you will also need your SOUNDS, WIDGETS, and SCRIPTS folders_
+Also, if you have added custom sounds, model images widgets or Lua scripts to your radio, you will also need your SOUNDS, WIDGETS, and SCRIPTS folders._

+_Unfortunately, it is not possible to copy over the setup for your widgets from OpenTX.
+They will have to be set up again manually in EdgeTX._

 ## Installing the EdgeTX Flasher
 1. Download the EdgeTX firmware flasher utility from the following link:  https://github.com/EdgeTX/flasher/releases